-This project aims to equip design engineers with a methodology to implement cellular structures for a wide range of critical applications.
+This project aims to equip design engineers with a valid and accurate methodology to model the mechanical behavior of cellular materials for use in critical-to-function applications.

 Despite the ability to design and manufacture cellular materials and structures with additive manufacturing, companies are reluctant to implement these in critical-to-function applications due to the large uncertainties in performance.
 The challenge in predicting cellular material behavior stems partly from the uncertainty attributable to the process itself, and partly due to the difficulties fundamentally intrinsic to cellular materials, such as shape and size dependence, junction effects, and nonuniform stress and damage states.
 The use of bulk material properties disregards behavior that includes these effects, and the use of homogenization techniques is limited due to their inherent, empirical dependence on shape.